-The Securities initially will be issued and maintained in uncertificated, book-entry form.
+The Securities initially will be issued and maintained in uncertificated, book-entry form, except that Securities issued in conversion of Ginnie Mae I securities may be issued in certificated form.
 Subsequent to closing, an investor may request that its book-entry Security be issued in certificated form.
 So long as they are maintained in book-entry form, the Securities may be transferred only on the book-entry system of the Depository.
 In the case of the book-entry Securities, Ginnie Mae guarantees only that payments will be made to the Depository in whose name the Security is registered.